 What is Wind Power?

-- Advancements in turbine technology have made wind power more competitive.
-The cost of wind generated electricity has decreased by over 90% since 1980.1
+Advancements in turbine technology have also made wind power competitive and cost-effective with the cost of wind electricity decreasing by over 90% since 1980.

-- Wind energy projects provide community benefits through property taxes, local employment and tourism.
+Wind energy also compliments hydro storage projects by providing excess wind-generated power for pumped water storage and provides community benefits through property taxes, local employment, and tourism.

 Wind Power in BC